valentinmk/asynccmd/README.md

 ### Simple example
 This is very simple example to show you main feature and how to use.

-First of all, we are create new class and inhirite our `Cmd` class.
+First of all, we are create new class and inherited  our `Cmd` class.
 Do not instantiate `Cmd` itself.

-Than create instanse of this new class and run loop.
+Than create instance of this new class and run loop.
 ```Python
 class SimpleCommander(Cmd):
     def __init__(self, mode, intro, prompt):